joelwembo/api-generative-ai-bedrock-sagemaker-langchain/README.md

 # Detailed Roadmap: Generative AI implementation in serverless computing using AWS Bedrock, SageMaker, LangChain, and Boto3

-AWS Bedrock, SageMaker, LangChain, and Boto3 are powerful tools that allow you to build, deploy, and fine-tune generative AI models within the AWS ecosystem.
+Generative AI implementation in serverless computing using AWS Bedrock, SageMaker, LangChain, and Boto3 AWS Bedrock, SageMaker, LangChain, and Boto3 are powerful tools that allow you to build, deploy, and fine-tune generative AI models within the AWS ecosystem.
 Whether you're working with natural language processing, devops automation, computer vision,  or other AI tasks, these services provide the infrastructure , development toolkits and APIs you need to succeed.

 ## Steps